Give commercial reps a field-usable CRM attached directly to permit opportunities, not just listing pages.

 LoopNet is listing-market oriented.
-Ziplytica is designed for teams that need to detect pressure before listings and execute outreach through one field workflow.
+Ziplytica is designed for teams that work building permit activity before listings and execute outreach through one field workflow.

-Ziplytica combines signal and permit workflow, BatchData-powered skip tracing, and a field-ready PWA CRM for rep execution and manager oversight.
+Ziplytica combines commercial and residential building permit workflow, integrated skip tracing from the same credit ledger, postcard and handwritten letter outreach from the same credit ledger, and a field-ready PWA CRM for rep execution and manager oversight.

 This comparison reflects publicly visible product positioning and workflow fit.
 Features and pricing can change.
 Verify critical buying criteria directly with each vendor.